ibm-cloud-docs/openshift/faqs.md

 {: faq}
 {: support}

+Red Hat OpenShift on IBM Cloud supports the following versions of OpenShift.
+The worker node operating system is Red Hat Enterprise Linux 7.

-The supported OpenShift version is 3.11, which includes Kubernetes 1.11.
+* **Default**: 3.11, which includes Kubernetes 1.11

 ## What am I charged for when I use an OpenShift cluster?
 {: #openshift_charges}